 5. It's Not Scratchy!

 "We have a rigorous quality test in place to make sure that we are able to get our rolls soft, while still keeping them super strong.
 For those new to sustainable TP, we recommend trying out our bamboo rolls first, as they're the most comfy," Farrah says.
-And Fritsch agrees: "Texture of toilet paper will always be a personal preference, but our 3-ply toilet paper is soft, strong and lint-free so you don't have to sacrifice quality for sustainability."
+And Fritsch agrees: "Texture of toilet paper will always be a personal preference, but our three-ply toilet paper is soft, strong and lint-free so you don't have to sacrifice quality for sustainability."

 While regular, virgin toilet paper is generally the cheapest, consumers can find both recycled and bamboo toilet paper at competitive prices.
 In fact, Who Gives a Crap sells a case of 48 rolls for $52.